Acquiring downstream petroleum assets – the business of buying risk

 The successful acquisition and operation of downstream petroleum assets turns on minimising risk and maximising reward.
 Buying a petroleum depot, or storage facility, or a group of petrol stations or diesel stops is accompanied by the general kinds of risks that most businesspeople are familiar with, as well as a host of risks that are specific to the type of asset concerned.

 These specific risks include environmental and land contamination liability.
-In this Focus on Energy and Resources, Ann Jovanovic and Christopher Hewitt look at the risks and liabilities inherent in acquiring a downstream petroleum asset in Australia, and how they can be identified and managed.
+In this Focus on Energy and Resources, Christopher Hewitt looks at the risks and liabilities inherent in acquiring a downstream petroleum asset in Australia, and how they can be identified and managed.